fiji-flo/mozilla-iam/Mozillians_Repositioning.md

 ##### Viewing a Profile

 - user visits https://mozillians.org/en-US/u/fiji/
-- hits django
+- hits Django
 - gets view with new front-end
-- new front-end requests profile data from API (django)
+- new front-end requests profile data from API (Django)
 - retrieving data from [search service](#search-service) and ([orgchart service](#orgchart-service))
-- repsonds according to permission level
+- responds according to permission level
 - new front-end renders profile view

 ##### Editing a Profile

 - user is on the edit profile view
 - user clicks on ✎ in a section of their profile
-- hits django
+- hits Django
 - gets view with new front-end
-- new front-end requests edit profile section data from API (django)
+- new front-end requests edit profile section data from API (Django)
 - new front-end renders edit profile section view
 - user changes value
 - user clicks on save button